ClusterHQ/flocker/docs/introduction/index.rst

 The Flocker Plugin for Docker
 =============================

+The Flocker plugin for Docker allows Flocker to manage your data volumes while using other tools such as Docker, Docker Swarm, or Mesos to manage your containers.
 The Flocker plugin for Docker is a `Docker volumes plugin`_, connecting Docker on a host directly to Flocker, where Flocker agents will be running on the same host and hooked up to the Flocker control service.

 This diagram explains how the architecture of a Flocker cluster with the Docker plugin would look if the user is also using :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`: